Hammer retroazimuthal projection

-The full Hammer retroazimuthal projection, 15° graticule, centered on the north pole.
+The full Hammer retroazimuthal projection, 15° graticule, center point at 90°W, 45°N. Front hemisphere has been rotated 180° to avoid overlap.

 The full Hammer retroazimuthal projection centered on Mecca, with Tissot's indicatrix of deformation.
 Back hemisphere has been rotated 180° to avoid overlap.

 The Hammer retroazimuthal projection is a modified azimuthal proposed by Ernst Hermann Heinrich Hammer in 1910.
 As a retroazimuthal projection, azimuths (directions) are correct from any point to the designated center point.
 Additionally, all distances from the center of the map are proportional to what they are on the globe.
 In whole-world presentation, the back and front hemispheres overlap, making the projection a non-injective function.
 The back hemisphere can be rotated 180° to avoid overlap, but in this case, any azimuths measured from the back hemisphere must be corrected.

 Given a radius R for the projecting globe, the projection is defined as: